Skip to Content

 What’s Paris’ winter weather like?

-The weather in Paris in the winter is usually fairly mild – average temperatures range from highs of 8°C (46°F) to lows of 3°C (37°F).
-It can get frosty at night though and there are a few rain or sleet showers, so pack a waterproof or umbrella.
-But the city has plenty of cosy cafés, museums and indoor attractions so you can always find a spot to thaw out.
+The weather in Paris in the winter is usually fairly mild – with average highs temperatures of 8°C (46°F) and lows of 3°C (37°F).
+It can get frosty at night though and there are often rain or sleet showers – expect up to 18 rainy days in Paris in December.
+But the city has plenty of cosy cafés and indoor attractions so you can always find a spot to thaw out.

 Things to do in Paris at Christmas